onedanshow/spree_summary_stock/README.md

 A Spree extension that summarizes all Spree::StockLocation into one location.
 This lets Spree receive updates for multiple stock locations, but only generate shipments for one.
 This is useful if:

- 1. Your ERP decides on how shipments are generated anyway.
+ 1. Your ERP or another third-party system decides on how shipments are generated anyway.
  2. You are using another extension like [spree_handling_fee](https://github.com/spree-contrib/spree_handling_fees) that generates order adjustments based on each stock location.

 Installation